ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 1. many companies didn't mention their jobs salaries and just wrote that it is *confidential*. even their is some companies wrote *male* or *female* in the salary section.

-2. some companies mention a range for their salary insted of single number.
+2. some companies mention a range for their salary instead of single number.

 3. too few companies provided their salaries as a single number

 I have done the following to fix this issues:

-1. i have replaced the confidemtial values with a single number based on the role & the experience level with the aid of the Egypt's Tech Scene data.
+1. i have replaced the confidential values with a single number based on the role & the experience level with the aid of the Egypt's Tech Scene data.

 2. to make the data consistent, using regular expression methodology in python, i have extracted the two numbers in the salary range provided by the companies then replaced with their mean value.